 BIO

-Still here?
 Fair warning; I’m a documented over-elaborator.
-Just ask my wife.
-Well, alright, let's talk!

-After graduating (2001), I hung my diploma (BFA in illustration) above my mom’s sofa and drove my trusty blue pickup to New York City.
-Sitting shotgun was a portfolio full of illustrations that were sure to blow the socks off unsuspecting art directors.
+After graduating from the Art Institute of Boston (2001), I hung my diploma (BFA in illustration) above my mom’s sofa and drove my trusty blue pickup to New York City.
+Riding shotgun was a portfolio full of illustrations that were sure to blow the socks off unsuspecting art directors.
 I spent that first summer lugging my work all around the city, showing every person at every magazine who agreed to have a look – plus a few who didn’t.
-Turns out, art directors wear Kevlar socks.
+Turns out, art directors wear Kevlar undergarments.

 Sure, my early stuff was over stylized and slightly rigid, but the ideas were there.
 And they were good!
 Really fucking good!
 Even more importantly, they were my own!
 The trick was, convincing people that “my own” would work.
 I was a huge fan of the old guys (Pyle, N.C.
 Wyeth, Parrish, Rockwell) but I knew I'd never be able to paint like them.
 I didn't want to.
-Just thinking of painting all that junk on the table in Freedom from Want makes my toenails curl!
+Just thinking of painting all that bric-a-brac on the table in Freedom from Want makes my toenails curl!
 Besides, imitation isn't in my wheelhouse.
 Neither is the word wheelhouse.
 What I could do was work as hard as them.
 So, that's what I did (still do) on every job, especially the ones with deadlines shorter than a backyard firecracker’s fuse.

 (Overelaborating file #28639) I get that deadlines can seem scary.
 Here’s a trick I’ve learned: Stop worrying and get to work!
 Then, when the job’s done, you can walk around that hairy, slobbering thing, kick it in the ass, and get paid.

 When I wasn't working on freelance jobs, I was making pictures for myself.
 I also got to hang out with Brad Holland for a few years.
 I'd help him with paperwork in his studio, then we’d go to Fanelli’s.
-Both are only a couple blocks from my apartment.
+Both were only a couple blocks from my apartment.
 We'd have drinks and talk about art, and traveling, and Churchill – who, by the way, knew his way around an easel.
 Sometimes we'd skip the paperwork.

 Art was always a definite for me.
 Writing came later.
 All my pictures have stories, I just felt as though I wasn’t a strong enough writer to tell them.
 So I read, and studied, and read way MORE.
 Instead of crushing candy or scrolling feeds on the subway, I was picking through The Elements of Style.
 Stephen King recommended that one to me.
 Not in person.
 Through his book On Writing.
 I rarely recommend books to people.
 They never read them.
 But . . .